vmware-tanzu/velero/site/content/docs/main/backup-hooks.md

 * `pre.hook.backup.velero.io/container`
   * The container where the command should be executed.
 Defaults to the first container in the pod.
 Optional.
 * `pre.hook.backup.velero.io/command`
   * The command to execute.
-If you need multiple arguments, specify the command as a JSON array, such as `["/usr/bin/uname", "-a"]`
+This command is not executed within a shell by default.
+If a shell is needed to run your command, include a shell command, like `/bin/sh`, that is supported by the container at the beginning of your command.
+If you need multiple arguments, specify the command as a JSON array, such as `["/usr/bin/uname", "-a"]`.
+See [examples of using pre hook commands](#backup-hook-commands-examples).
+Optional.
 * `pre.hook.backup.velero.io/on-error`
   * What to do if the command returns a non-zero exit code.
 Defaults is `Fail`.
 Valid values are Fail and Continue.
 Optional.
 * `pre.hook.backup.velero.io/timeout`